 - Place the vehicle on a level surface and let the engine cool if necessary. - 2.
-Place a container under the engine to collect the used coolant. - Remove the radiator cap retaining bolt and radiator cap.
+Place a container under the engine to collect the used coolant. - 3.
+Remove the radiator cap retaining bolt and radiator cap.
 WARNING!

 Never attempt to remove the radiator cap when the engine is hot.
-[EWA10382]
+IFWA103821

 - 1. Radiator cap

 - 2. Radiator cap retaining bolt

-- 4. Remove the coolant reservoir cover by removing the bolt and quick fastener, and then remove the coolant reservoir.
+- Remove the coolant reservoir cover by removing the bolt and quick fastener, and then remove the coolant reservoir.

 - 1. Coolant reservoir cover

 - 2. Bolt

-- 3. Quick fastener
+- Quick fastener

-- 5. Remove the coolant reservoir cap.
+5. Remove the coolant reservoir cap.

-- 1. Coolant reservoir cap

-- 2. Coolant reservoir

-- Drain the coolant from the coolant reservoir by turning it upside down.

-Install the coolant reservoir and its cover by placing them in the original position, and then installing the bolt and quick fastener.
+- 1. Coolant reservoir cap - 2.
+Coolant reservoir - 6.
+Drain the coolant from the coolant reservoir by turning it upside down. - Install the coolant reservoir and its cover by placing them in the original position, and then installing the bolt and quick fastener.

-Remove the coolant drain bolt and its gasket to drain the cooling system.
+8. Remove the coolant drain bolt and its gasket to drain the coolant from the cooling system.

-- 1. Coolant drain bolt - Gasket

-- After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - 10.
-Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.
+- 1. Coolant drain bolt - 2.
+Gasket - After the coolant is completely drained, thoroughly flush the cooling system with clean tap water. - Install the coolant drain bolt and its new gasket, and then tighten the bolt to the specified torque.